-NOTE — The 100 and 200 mm rainfall rain gauges are identical except for the bottles used.
-The use of 2 litre bottle is advisable only in regions where rainfall between two observations is likely to be less than 100mm or where an additional cylinder is used to collect the overflow, if any, from the bottle.

 3.2 The 200 mm capacity rain gauges shall meet the requirements of most of the stations in the country.
 The 400 mm capacity and 1 000 mm capacity gauges with 100 cm2 collectors are recommended for use in heavy and very heavy rainfall areas.